physicsturtle/physicsturtle_old/_ode-II/unit5/index.md

 ---
 layout: page
-title: Vector Calculus
+title: Fourier Transform
-course: calculus-III
+course: ode-II
 unit: unit5
-permalink: /calculus-III/unit5/
+permalink: /ode-II/unit5/
 ---

 Unit 5 studies the last kind of function between sets of real numbers.
 That is, functions which take a vector input and give a vector output.
 In symbols, this is functions like